What Happens If I Don't Pay Property Taxes in Vermont?

 The treasurer then delivers the warrant to the tax collector.
 (Vt.
 Stat.
 Ann. tit.
 32 § 4793.)
 If you don't get caught up on the delinquent amounts, the tax collector will probably sell your home at a tax sale, though it has a few different routes it might use to collect the overdue amount.
 (Vt.
 Stat.
 Ann. tit.
 32 § 5252.)

-Notice Before a Tax Sale Takes Place
+Notice Before a Property Tax Sale in Vermont Takes Place

 Notice by mail.
 The tax collector will mail you a notice by certified mail, return receipt requested:

-• ten days before the sale, if you're a resident of the town, or
+• ten days before the sale if you're a resident of the town or

-• twenty days before the sale, if you live outside the town.
+• twenty days before the sale if you live outside the town.
 (Vt.
 Stat.
 Ann. tit.
 32 § 5252.)

 If the notice by certified mail is returned unclaimed, the collector resends the notice by first-class mail or personally serves it to the taxpayer.
 (Vt.
 Stat.
 Ann. tit.
 32 § 5252.)